planetfederal/qgis-suite-plugin/doc/source/intro.rst

 - *Delete resource when deleting layer*.
 If this parameter is checked, the resource that is part of a layer will also be deleted from its corresponding store if the layer is deleted.

+Styling limitations
+*******************

+The OpenGeo explorer allows to edit the style of a GeoServer layer directly from the QGIS interface.
+It can convert a style defined in QGIS into a style to be uploaded to a GeoServer catalog, and use GeoServer styles for QGIS layers.
+This bidirectional conversion is, however, limited.
+This is mainly caused due to the different versions of the SLD standard that are supported by QGIS and GeoServer, and also to some limitations in both GeoServer and QGIS.
+SLD is used as the common format used by the OpenGeo Explorer for describing styles in both QGIS and GeoServer layer, but some incompatibilities exist.
+To increase compatibility between them, specific routines have been added to the OpenGeo explorer.
+However, in some cases, a style defined in QGIS might not be compatible with the elements supported by GeoServer, and publishing a layer will be done with a modified style, or even using a default one instead if that is not possible.

+This problem exist even when using the Suite GeoServer, but older versions of GeoServer might show more incompatibilities and not validate a large part of the SLD produced by the OpenGeo Explorer.

+As a rule of thumb, basic styling for vector layers should work without problems in both direction, but more complex symbology might be partially or even completely incompatible, leading to differences between in, for example, the style that you define in QGIS and the style that the GeoServer layer will have.
+Raster layers have a more limited support

+The following is a list of known limitations in SLD handling:

+- Raster layers

+	- Raster styling is supported only from QGIS to GeoServer.
+That means that a raster style can be created usign the QGIS UI and uploaded to GeoServer, but a raster style from a GeoServer cannot be used for a QGIS layer.
+When a GeoServer layer is added to the current QGIS project using the OpenGeo Explorer, it will use its symbology only if it is a vector layer, but will ignore it in the case of a raster layer and the default QGIS style will be used.

+	- Only *Singleband Gray* and *Singleband pseudocolor* renderers are supported.
+In this last case, the *Exact* color interpolation is not supported, but *Linear* and *Discrete* modes are supported.

+-Vector layers

+	- When converting from a GeoServer style to a QGIS style, the style is always defined as a *Rule-based* style.
+That means that, even if the style is created using another type, such as *Graduated*, when it is uploaded to a GeoServer catalog and then edited again from QGIS, it will not appear as a *Graduated* style.
+This is due to how QGIS handles SLD styles, always interpreting them as symbology of type *Rule-based*
+	- Basic labeling is supported, but not all labeling will be exported from QGIS to SLD and uploaded to GeoServer.
+In particular, advanced data-dependent labelling is not supported.